 To remind myself, I drew this diagram.

-For classification to work within Revit so that if exports into IFC, an object’s classification code and description need to be placed onto the defined property specified in the classification settings window; written as ‘Code: Description’ to comply with BS 1192-4 & COBie.
+For classification to work within Revit when exporting an IFC, each object’s classification code and description needs to be placed onto the defined property specified in the classification settings window; written as ‘Code: Description’ to comply with BS 1192-4 & COBie.
 As you can see from the image below I have opted for the property ‘ClassificationForObjects’.
 I chose this as it is the most appropriate field I could find within the IFC Schema as it is listed within IfcClassification.

 Operation and Maintenance

 3.1 What are the sizes and condition of the windows & doors?

 3.2 What assets are in a poor condition?